FORTH-ModelBasedTracker/mocapnet_rosnode/README.md

 The default settings are `/camera/rgb/image_rect_color` for the RGB image topic, `/camera/rgb/camera_info` for the camera calibration and map as the TF root.

-You can download [this sample rosbag](https://github.com/FORTH-ModelBasedTracker/mocapnet_rosnode/raw/main/doc/sample.bag) to take a look on the TF tree..
+You can download [this sample rosbag](https://github.com/FORTH-ModelBasedTracker/mocapnet_rosnode/raw/main/doc/sample.bag) to take a look on the TF tree by using rosbag play doc/sample.bag --loop

 __Step 4 (Optional)__: If you don't have your own ROS package to acquire RGB input you can use the bundled camera acquisition software by executing the following instructions
 ```